Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

     - The search/filter function applies to the map and list of tools to rent/purchase by different criteria

-    - Search filters include: within # miles, availability status, type of job, rating, and time posted
+    - Search filters include: within # miles, tool category, tool maker, and user rating

 - The system shall have a menu of properties/settings